Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 - If the delay is caused by extraordinary circumstances then the airline can avoid payouts.

-- You must keep all your travel documents in order for a successful claim.
+- You must keep all your travel documents for a successful claim.

 - Passengers have 6 years to submit a claim.